About the Temerty Faculty of Medicine at the University of Toronto

 The completed OMSAS ABS is required.
 In addition to completing the OMSAS ABS, you must write and submit 1 ABS statement that discusses the following:

-The OMSAS ABS and additional ABS statement required for the University of Toronto will be evaluated using the 4 clusters that were previously listed.
+The OMSAS ABS and additional ABS statement required for the University of Toronto will be evaluated using the 4 clusters.
 The ABS statement must be 500 words or less.
 Please adhere to the word limit, rather than the character limit shown in the text box.

 Verifiers